shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     your Jira users can access any Jira project, the value for the ``--project`` argument can be any project id.
-If you have restrictions, you will need to run this script once per project so that all your Jira users can be discovered and paired with a Shotgun user.
+If you have restrictions, you will need to run this script once per project so that all your Jira users can be discovered and paired with a ShotGrid user.

 Start SG Jira Bridge
 ====================